Th Divorce Trial Process

 Depending on which county's Superior Court the final trial is schedule to be held in, the trial may be specially set or the trial date may be placed in the regular domestic relations trial calendar.
 If the case is specially set for trial, a specific date and time will be scheduled for the trial, and the trial will proceed at that schedule time barring any special circumstances.
 Alternatively, if the divorce matter is placed on the trial calendar, it will be listed on the calendar with other domestic relations matters as well.
 Generally, all the parties to the matters on the current trial calendar will appear on a specific date, called a calendar call, and each matter will be called one by one until each matter has been heard by the court.

 After jury selection and the arguing of pretrial motions, if any, one of the first opportunities a party (via his or her attorney) has to address the court is the opening statement.
-During trial, each side has the opportunity to address the court and deliver an opening statement that generally outlines that party’s position.
-Basically, this is the time where each side gets to tell his or her story and offeres the court how he or she plans to prove their case.
+During trial, each side has the opportunity to address the court and deliver an opening statement that generally outlines that party's position.
+Basically, this is the time where each side gets to tell his or her story and offers the court how he or she plans to prove their case.
+It is not appropriate for you to present arguments during your opening statement - the opening statement should focus on telling the court how the evidence presented will support your position.
 If both parties are represented by attorneys, opening statements are delivered by attorneys.
 However, if one or both parties are representing themselves, that party may address the court themselves and deliver an opening statement.

 Once each party has delivered their opening statements, the next phase of trial is the presentation of evidence via witness testimony.
 Generally, the plaintiff is allowed to present his or her case first, by calling their witnesses.
 Upon the completion of the plaintiff's case, the defendant may then present their case.
 During each side's case, that party is allowed to call witnesses to the stand to testify.
 When one party calls a witness to the stand, that party's attorney will ask the witness questions during a process called direct examination.
 During this process, the attorney will allow the witness to testify as to his or her knowledge concerning the case.
 After direct examination is complete, that witness will then be cross examined by the other party's attorney.
 Cross examination is more confrontational that direct examination.
 During cross examination, the other party's attorney will try to discredit or poke holes in the witness's testimony to weaken the other party's case.
 During both direct and cross examination, the attorneys may introduce pieces of evidence such as documents or objects that help advance or explain their client's case.
 As an example, a common divorce trial may flow as the following sequence: